dudejagaurav/formula_one_challenge/README.md

 Approach/Solution
 ===================

-Logic is quite simple here the only problem here is when HF factor come into the picture and acceleration come into picture.
+Logic is quite simple here the only problem here is when HF factor Or  acceleration come into picture.

 if the object has a constant acceleration, its average acceleration is the exact same value.